 Whether you’re a recent college graduate pursuing a graduate program, a seasoned worker involved in full-time Christian ministry, or just someone who wants to know more about Christ, you can choose a learning option that will help you best fulfill God’s plan for your life.
 Although we offer many degree programs, you don’t have to be accepted into a program to take classes.
-Guests are welcome to take classes for credit, audit classes for personal enrichment.
+Guests are welcome to take classes for credit or audit classes for personal enrichment.

 To apply for a program: